C-SHORe: Higher-Order Verification via Collapsible Pushdown System Saturation: Initial Forward Analysis

 \subsubsection{A Remark On Complexity}

 The approximate summary algorithm runs in time polynomial in the size of the CPDS (see below).
 Since the graph constructed must also be of polynomial size, it follows that the rules for the guarded CPDS $\cpds'$ can also be extracted in polynomial time.
-Since the raw saturation algorithm is also PTIME when the number of control-states is fixed, it follows that the \cshore{} algorithm as a whole \mhchanged{-- including the forwards approximation and saturation --} is fixed-parameter tractable.
+Since the raw saturation algorithm is also PTIME when the number of control-states is fixed, it follows that the \cshore{} algorithm as a whole -- including the forwards approximation and saturation -- runs in PTIME when the number of control-states is fixed.